manishmitra017/video-sop/README.md

 The pipeline automates the entire process of converting a video into a user journey:

 1.  **Frame Extraction:** The script first extracts frames from the input video at a regular interval (e.g., every 2 seconds).
-2.  **Overlapping Frame Analysis:** It then analyzes these frames in overlapping chunks (e.g., frames 1-2, 2-3, 3-4).
-This sliding window approach provides context and ensures that no user actions are missed between frames.
-A multimodal LLM describes the user's actions, including clicks, typing, URL navigation, and other interactions in detail for each chunk.
+2.  **Incremental Journey Creation:** It then analyzes these frames in overlapping chunks (e.g., frames 1-2, 2-3, 3-4).
+For each chunk, a multimodal LLM generates a highly detailed description of the user's actions, including clicks, typing, URL navigation, and all visible on-screen text.
+This detailed log is appended incrementally to a `_journey.md` file.
-3.  **Journey Synthesis:** Finally, the script synthesizes the descriptions from all chunks into a single, coherent user journey.
-The output is a well-structured Markdown file that provides a clear, easy-to-follow narrative of the user's on-screen activity.
+3.  **Summary Generation:** After the detailed journey is complete, a final script reads the entire log and uses an LLM to synthesize a concise, human-readable summary of the key actions and their corresponding URLs.

-The final document is designed to be easily understood by both human readers and other AI systems.
+This process results in two distinct output files, one optimized for machine processing and the other for human review.

 ## How to Run